knaxus/problem-solving-javascript/CONTRIBUTING.md

 - When adding a Unit Test
   - Take care of the file name convention
   - Make sure CI (Travis) is passing
+  - Expanding the test suite until (close to) 100 percent code coverage is achieved

 ### Notes